 State tax rates and rules for income, sales, property, estate, and other taxes that impact retirees.
 Go to Retiree Tax Map Connecticut Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Least Tax-Friendly The Constitution State is a tax nightmare for many retirees...but at least things are improving on the income tax front.
-For the 2020 tax year, only 28% of income from a pension or annuity is exempt for taxpayers with less than $75,000 of federal AGI (less than $100,000 for joint filers).
-But the exemption percentage will increase by 14% each year until it reaches 100% for the 2025 tax year.Connecticut has the third-highest median property tax rate in the U.S., so the $10,000 cap on the federal tax deduction for state and local taxes stings a bit more here.
+The state is gradually eliminating taxes on pensions and annuities for taxpayers with less than $75,000 of federal AGI (less than $100,000 for joint filers).
+In addition, starting in 2023, the state will start phasing out its tax on distributions from traditional IRAs for many retirees.Connecticut has the third-highest median property tax rate in the U.S., so the $10,000 cap on the federal tax deduction for state and local taxes stings a bit more here.
 The state offers property tax credits to homeowners who are at least 65 years old and meet income restrictions, though.Connecticut also imposes an estate tax and a gift tax (it's the only state with a gift tax).
 Income Tax Range Low: 3% (on up to $20,000 of taxable income for married joint filers and up to $10,000 for those filing individually)High: 6.99% (on the amount over $1 million for married joint filers and over $500,000 for those filing individually) Taxation of Social Security Benefits Social Security income is fully exempt for single taxpayers with federal adjusted gross income of less than $75,000 and for married taxpayers filing jointly with federal AGI of less than $100,000.
 Taxpayers who exceed these thresholds can still deduct 75% of their federally taxable Social Security benefits on their Connecticut tax return.
-Tax Breaks for Other Retirement Income For 2020, 28% of income from a pension or annuity is exempt for joint filers with less than $100,000 of federal adjusted gross income and other taxpayers with less than $75,000 of federal AGI.
-The exemption percentage is increased 14% each year after 2020 until it reaches 100% for 2025 and beyond.Beginning in 2023, 25% of any distribution from a traditional IRA is exempt for joint filers with less than $100,000 of federal adjusted gross income and other taxpayers with less than $75,000 of federal AGI.
-The exemption percentage is increased 50% in 2024, 75% in 2025, and 100% in 2026 and thereafter.To the extent it's included in federal AGI, 25% of income from the Connecticut teachers' retirement system is exempt (50% starting in 2021).
-Teachers can claim this tax break or the 28% pension exemption, but not both.Military pensions and Railroad Retirement benefits are fully exempt.
+Tax Breaks for Other Retirement Income For the 2021 tax year, 42% of income from a pension or annuity is exempt for joint filers with less than $100,000 of federal adjusted gross income and other taxpayers with less than $75,000 of federal AGI.
+The exemption percentage is increased 14% each year until it reaches 100% for 2025 and beyond.Beginning in 2023, 25% of any distribution from a traditional IRA is exempt for joint filers with less than $100,000 of federal adjusted gross income and other taxpayers with less than $75,000 of federal AGI.
+The exemption percentage is increased 50% in 2024, 75% in 2025, and 100% in 2026 and thereafter.To the extent it's included in federal AGI, 50% of income from the Connecticut teachers' retirement system is exempt.
+Teachers can claim this tax break or the general 42% pension exemption, but not both.Military pensions and Railroad Retirement benefits are fully exempt.
 Sales Tax The state taxes most items at 6.35%, and localities are not allowed to add to that.Groceries: ExemptClothing: Taxable (6.35% for items under $1,000; 7.75% for items over $1,000; items costing less than $50 are fully exempt)Motor Vehicles: Taxable (6.35% for vehicles under $50,000; 7.75% for vehicles over $50,000; 4.5% for non-resident military personnel on full-time active duty in the state)Prescription Drugs: Exempt Real Property Taxes In Connecticut, the median property tax rate is $2,139 per $100,000 of assessed home value.
 Connecticut offers property tax credits to homeowners who are at least 65 years old and meet income restrictions.
-For the 2021 tax relief program, income ceilings are $45,100 for married couples (with a maximum benefit of $1,250) and $37,000 for singles (with a maximum benefit of $1,000).
+For the 2021 tax relief program, income ceilings are $45,800 in 2020 for married couples (with a maximum benefit of $1,250) and $37,600 in 2020 for singles (with a maximum benefit of $1,000).
 Renters under those income ceilings may qualify for a rebate.
 Municipalities may provide additional tax relief for seniors.An income tax credit for up to $200 of property taxes paid is also available to residents age 65 or older.
 The credit begins to phase-out for single taxpayers with a Connecticut AGI above $49,500 and married taxpayers filing a joint return with a Connecticut AGI above $70,500.
 Annual Car Taxes and Fees An annual vehicle property tax is imposed.
 The rates are set by individual municipalities.
 Motor vehicle assessments are based on 70% of the average retail value as determined by the local assessor.
 Estate and Inheritance Taxes Connecticut has an estate tax with a $9.1 million exemption for 2022 (the Connecticut exemption amount will equal the federal estate tax exemption amount beginning in 2023).
 The tax due is limited to $15 million.Connecticut is the only state with a gift tax on assets you give away while you're alive.
 If you made taxable gifts during the year, state law requires that you file a Connecticut estate and gift tax return to identify such gifts.
-However, taxes are due in 2021 only when the aggregate value of gifts made since 2005 exceeds $9.1 million (the gift tax threshold will equal the federal estate tax exemption amount beginning in 2023).Estate and gift tax rates for 2022 are either 11.6% to 12% (a flat 12% rate will be effective beginning in 2023).
+However, taxes are due in 2022 only when the aggregate value of gifts made since 2005 exceeds $9.1 million (the gift tax threshold will equal the federal estate tax exemption amount beginning in 2023).Estate and gift tax rates for 2022 are either 11.6% to 12% (a flat 12% rate will be effective beginning in 2023).